The EBITDA Illusion: Why DSOs Buy You at 5x and Trade at 14x (And How to Keep the Difference)

 The Arbitrage Gap

 Smaller “add-on” practices are being acquired for 5-8x Adjusted EBITDA.
-However, the larger “platform” buyers acquiring them trade at multiples of 9-14x EBITDA.
+The larger “platform” buyers acquiring them trade at 9-14x EBITDA.

 This isn’t financial wizardry.
 It’s a calculated, repeatable process.
 They are buying your practice to dress up their portfolio for the next sale.
 The question is: will you let them do it on their terms, or yours?